-Fishing from a boat, the beach or by the river is a popular pastime for many national park visitors.
-If you’re planning a day out fishing, please consider the following safety tips:
+Fishing from a boat, the beach or by the river is a popular activity for many national park visitors.
+If you’re planning a day out fishing, please stay safe.

 Read more about Fishing safety